omidcodes/UsefulPythonExercises/README.md

-# UsefullPythonExercises
+# Useful Python Exercises

-There are some useful python examples inside this repository.
+There are some useful python examples inside this project.